 The prostate is a male reproductive gland that produces a fluid found in semen.
 Located below the bladder and in front of the rectum, the prostate surrounds the urethra — the tube that empties urine from the bladder.

-If the you have an early diagnosis of prostate cancer, there is usually a range of treatment options.
-These may include conservative management, radiation therapy with either external bream or brachytherapy therapy, cryosurgery and prostatectomy – surgical removal of the prostate.
-Your treatment options will depend on a number of factors, including the stage of the disease, your age and health or personal preference.
+Your treatment options will depend on a number of factors, including the stage of the disease, your age, and health or personal preference.

 Information on prostatectomy